-In order for your camper to attend camp and receive the best care in the event of an accident or illness, all campers must submit a current Camper Health History/Release form.
-This form is completed as part of the registration process or found in your online account.
+In order for your camper to attend camp and receive the best care in the event of an accident or illness, all campers must submit a current Camper Health History/Release form found in your online profile.
 This form must be completed three (3) weeks prior to the camp session your camper attending.
 Please provide us with all relevant information regarding your camper.
-If your camper has any special needs, our knowledge of these will only improver the camp experience for your camper.
-This information is securely stored and only shared as needed with staff working with your camper.
+If your camper has any special needs, our knowledge of these will only further the camp experience.
+This information is securely stored and only shared with staff working with your camper.
 If you have questions, please contact us.

 Head lice are common in children and adults so please check your camper before you bring them to camp.
 We will be unable to allow any camper to attend camp if there are any nits or lice in their hair.
 Refunds will not be provided if your camper has lice and decides not to attend camp.
 Some signs of head lice are: